maupperle/streambed/README.md

 ## Streambed

-This Python program predicts reach-averaged streambed sediment grain size.
+This Python library predicts reach-averaged streambed sediment grain size.
 The implementation is based on Wilkins and Snyder (2011) and Snyder et al. (2012).

 #### Installation